Deepomatic/deepocli/README.md

 "Inference" is the action of running your algorithm.
 Inference can be computed using the `Deepomatic` API, or locally using the `Deepomatic` SDK.

-To use the deepomatic API, you need to provide the version ID of the recognition that you have trained :
+To use the deepomatic API, you need to provide the version ID of the recognition that you have trained:

 ```sh
 deepoctl infer -i your/path/to/a/file/or/directory -o /tmp/output%05d.json --recognition_id 123
 ```

-To use the deepomatic SDK, you also need to provide the network address of the message queue as well as the routing key used for the exchange.
+To use the deepomatic SDK, if you are an on-premises customer, you also need to provide the network address of the message queue as well as the routing key used for the exchange.

 ```sh
 deepoctl infer -i your/path/to/a/file/or/directory -o /output%05d.json --recognition_id 123 --routing_key key --amqp_url amqp://address